iris-noonan/project-1-concentration-game/README.md

 get buttons to work play, sound on/off, reset & back add timing and moves to the scoreboard at the end of the game display a win/loose message

+get sound function working
+tidy up the code
+get the visuals as intended